Skip to content

 Fossil Fuels On Trial: Where The Major Climate Change Lawsuits Stand Today

 A wave of legal challenges that is washing over the oil and gas industry, demanding accountability for climate change, started as a ripple after revelations that ExxonMobil had long recognized the threat fossil fuels pose to the world.
-Over the past few years: Two states have launched fraud investigations into Exxon over climate change.
+Over the past few years: Two states launched fraud investigations into Exxon over climate change, and one has followed with a lawsuit.
 Nine cities and counties, from New York to San Francisco, have sued major fossil fuel companies, seeking compensation for climate change damages.
 And determined children have filed lawsuits against the federal government and various state governments, claiming the governments have an obligation to safeguard the environment.
-The litigation, reinforced by science, has the potential to reshape the way the world thinks about energy production and the consequences of global warming.

 Urgent End Of Year Fundraising Campaign